maykar/compact-custom-header/readme.md

 # Compact Custom Header
+:warning:

-<b>:warning: Starting with version 1.0.0b0 configuration has completely changed, be sure to follow this updated readme.</b>
+* <b>Starting with version 1.0.0b0 configuration has completely changed, be sure to follow this updated readme.
+* Update to 1.0.0b0 manually.
+This card has been temporarily removed from custom-updater.</b>

 ### Customize the Home Assistant header!<br/><br/>
 Inspired by [this gist by ciotlosm](https://gist.github.com/ciotlosm/1f09b330aa5bd5ea87b59f33609cc931).